apache/mxnet/docs/get_started/build_from_source.md

 <div class="macos">

-`xcode` ships with a BLAS library, macOS users can skip this step.
+macOS users can skip this step because `xcode` ships with a BLAS library.

 </div>